sailiasoftware/kono/README.md

     ],
     "subtotal":10000,
     "discount":950,
-    "tenantNet": 8000,      // (optional).
-This is what the tenant will receive after the discount, stripe and sailia fees
-                            // If not present, this will be calculated as subtotal-discount "invoice_nr":00001,
+    "invoice_nr":00001,
     "paynowLink": "www.example.com",   // (optional).
 Link to payment.
 If present, a blue 'Pay Now' button will appear on the invoice
                                       // If set to '#', the button will appear but will not be active.
 This is for display purposes,